-Despite the number of potential confounds addressed in the previous section, none were able to independently generate the patterns of the treatment effect demonstrated in Figure 5.
-Indeed, the effects of several confounds are clear but never consistent with the observed behavior and thus not a viable alternative to a strategic effort model.
+Despite the number of competing explanations for the results addressed in the previous section, none were able to independently generate the patterns of the treatment effect demonstrated in Figure 5.
+Indeed, the effects of several alternative motivations for effort are clear but never consistent with the observed behavior and thus not a viable alternative to a strategic effort model.
 The data indicate that the strategic incentives present in the environment do cause shifts in effort that trend systematically with student ability in ways qualitatively similar to the predictions of the model.
-Nonetheless, the accuracy of the predictions of the model can still be improved by incorporating some of these possible confounds, most importantly, biased beliefs.
+Nonetheless, the accuracy of the predictions of the model can still be improved by incorporating some of these effects, most importantly, biased beliefs.
 The data provide suggestive evidence that beliefs are partially responsible for effort allocations that are ex-ante suboptimal.